Twenty-ninth meeting, 9 - 12 June, 2020

 As a tribute to Stuart Beal, there is a Stuart Beal Methodology Session.
 The organising committee will choose presenters from the submitted abstracts.

 - Tutorial on Competing risks in survival analysis.
-The lecture will be given jointly by Dr Jason Fine and Dr Andrew Hooker.
+The lecture will be given by Dr Andrew Hooker.

 - Keynote lecture on Adaptive trial designs: opportunities and challenges.
 The lecture will be given by Dr Vladimir Dragalin.